ProvableHQ/welcome/documentation/aleo/concepts/02_transactions.md

 1. Generate the serial numbers of the records being spent
 2. Generate the new records
-3. Generate the predicate commitment
+3. Generate the program commitment
 4. Generate the local data commitment
 5. Generate the transaction signatures
 6. Generate the ledger digest and [ledger membership witnesses](07_glossary.md#ledger-membership-witness) for the input record commitments
 7. Generate the inner SNARK proof
-8. Generate the predicate SNARK proofs
+8. Generate the program SNARK proofs
 9. Generate the transaction proof
 10. Compose the transaction with the attributes above